sherlock-protocol/sherlock-v2-docs/audits/watsons/escalation-period.md

 \
 Scenario #2: A Watson escalates an issue, stakes 10 USDC, and the issue is not overturned (Watson was wrong about the issue).
 The 10 USDC is removed from the Watson's payout in that contest or the next contest where they receive a payout.

+Any Watson may submit an escalation on any issue.
+It is common for Watsons to submit escalation requests on others' issues marked High or Medium to get them reclassified as Low or as duplicates of another issue.

+Multiple escalations on the same Issue will be added together.
+E.g.: if one person submits an escalation for 10 USDC on an issue, another person can submit an escalation for 1 USDC on the same issue, and the issue will be considered to be escalated for 11 USDC total.
+This is so even if the two escalators are requesting opposite outcomes (e.g.: one asks a Medium to be reclassified as High; the other asks it to be reclassified as Low or as a duplicate of another).
+On the other hand, escalations on separate issues are always counted separately even if the two issues are duplicates of each other.

 ### How Do I Escalate an Issue?

 When a contest's awards are announced, the judging repo is opened up to all participating Watsons.
 A Watson can see all of the issues that were submitted during the contest in the Issues tab in Github: